Join the Crusade to Find Treatments and Cures for Brain & Mental Health Issues

 A Crisis in America.

-As a group, brain diseases and mental health disorders kill, maim, cripple, incarcerate, bankrupt, stigmatize, and destroy more families than any other group of ailments.
+As a group, brain diseases, disorders and mental health issues kill, maim, cripple, incarcerate, bankrupt, stigmatize, and destroy more families than any other group of ailments.
 Brain diseases affect and kill more people than cancer and heart disease combined.
 It doesn’t matter if you are rich or poor.